rafaelsgirao/dotfiles/README.md

 # Rafael's Dotfiles

-These are the dotfiles for my Arch Linux setup.
+These are the dotfiles for my Nord Theme-centric Arch Linux setup.

 ![Sample Screenshot](Example.png)